 In this course, the student will learn about the cultivation, production and pairing of wines.
-The course will cover the most productive vinevards around the world.
+The course will cover the most productive vineyards around the world.
 In addition, they will learn how to taste wine correctly and how to use wine glasses according to the type of wine you are serving.

-SPECIAL FOOD SERVICE MODALITIES AND COORDINATION OF GAS 206 EVENTS
+GAS 206 SPECIAL FOOD SERVICE MODALITIES AND COORDINATION OF EVENTS

 This course provides the student with the skills and knowledge about organization, teams and responsibilities within the Garde Manger area.
 Sandwiches, salads, as well as the basics of deli meats (charcuterie) are made.
-The student is also introduced to the preparation of trays of hot and cold hors d'oeuvres, fruit decorations and the management of different social activities understand the role of other agencies that affect health-related processes.
-The student will learn about the importance of compliance with state and federal laws and their evolution in the health care market.
+The student is also introduced to the preparation of trays of hot and cold hors d'oeuvres, fruit decorations and the management of different social activities introduced to the preparation of trays of hot and cold hors d'oeuvres, fruit decorations and the management of different social activities.